 Daphne du Maurier was born in London in 1907 and began writing in her ’20s.
 Rebecca made her famous.

-I’ve read Rebecca and watched the movie countless times since I was a teenager, but I’ll never forget the first time I read it and how shocked I was by the various twists and turns in the story.
+You can pick up your own copy of the movie on DVD here.
+I’ll never forget the first time I read this novel as a teenager and how shocked I was by the twists and turns and “shocking reveals” in the story.
 It’s still one of my favorites.